Biometric Residence Permits Are Transitioning to eVisas

 If the Home Office has e-mailed or texted you to access your eVisa, it advisable to follow their instructions promptly.
 For those whose Biometric Residence Permits expire by 31 December 2024, you can now create a UKVI account and access your eVisa.
 You should do this before the expiry date of your BRP.

-Any issues, such as incorrect information on your eVisa, should be reported to the Home Office immediately.
+Any issues, such as incorrect name, photograph, status, contact details or information on your eVisa, should be reported to the Home Office immediately via the 'Report an error with your eVisa' form.

 If your BRP is lost or stolen, you can use a travel document, such as a Passport or Visa application reference number, to create your UKVI account.
 You should only apply for a Replacement BRP for a lost or stolen BRP, and you have no other form of identity document to create a UKVI account.